Welcome to our grammar lesson about Spanish verbs of change and transformation, also called verbs of becoming.

 London has become very expensive.

-Antes era optimista, pero con el tiempo me he vuelto pesimista.
+Antes era optimista, pero con los años me he vuelto muy pesimista.

-I used to be optimistic, but with time I have become pessimistic.
+I used to be optimistic, but over the years I have become very pessimistic.

 - Refers to a personal change that tends to be about money, profession, religion or ideology.